Cabins in Pikes Peak

 9.9

-Log cabin for 4 people, with yard and terrace as well as hot tub
+Log cabin for 6 people, with balcony and yard as well as hot tub

 Chipita Park, El Paso County (CO)